aemooooon/Software-engineering-profolio/reflection/index.md

 In this process, I learned the most in Technical Proficiency, because I completed the entire search module and all the additions to the new items, all of the other tables associated with the use of Dropdown List to display.
 In fact, these two functions have a common feature, which is to provide a more convenient use process for the customer's operation.

+I learned how to add a Form to the Laravel View, and at the same time, whether the search results and the interface are on the same page or separate the pages, I have done research in two different ways, and finally chose to implement on the same page.
+I need to determine if the user has entered any keywords, whether the search button has been clicked, and different actions will display different feedbacks and search results.
+The more difficult problem during this period is that my search result is the result of a correlation query from at least 3 tables.
+Some of them only store the ID field of the entity, so I need to associate the literal content of all fields in detail and then be friendly show them.

+In addition, the same problem with the Dropdown List problem, I need to take the data from the Model, and then pass to the View through the controller, and finally through the template operation to bind multiple pieces of data into the HTML.
+All of these things are relatively simple if implemented in PHP.
+But this is done with Laravel, so it took some time to research and learn.
+But the ending result is good and there is a sense of victory.
+I am very happy.

 > #### What barriers did you encounter?